 Dates: Year Round, Arrive Any Day.

-Includes: 6 nights accommodation, 5 days of guided trail riding, Most meals, Horse and all Tack, Guiding Services and all Local Taxes
+Includes: 6 nights accommodation, 5 half days of guided trail riding (2 hours per day), full Irish breakfast, Horse and all Tack, Guiding Services and all Local Taxes. ***Dinner in the Sli Dala restaurant can be added to any (or all) nights for $60.00 per person (beverages not included).

 - 6 nights accommodation